 - A major university in a False Claims Act and breach of contract case involving work done by the university under contract abroad with USAID.

-Mr. Apfel is an active member of two panels from which attorneys are selected to defend indigents in serious criminal cases: (i) the Massachusetts State "Murder List"; and (ii) the U.S. District Court's Criminal Justice Act Panel.
+David is an active member of two panels from which attorneys are selected to defend indigents in serious criminal cases: (i) the Massachusetts State "Murder List"; and (ii) the U.S. District Court's Criminal Justice Act Panel.
 He sits on the Board of the Committee for Public Counsel Services (the Massachusetts Public Defenders) as a selectee of the Massachusetts Supreme Judicial Court.
-Mr. Apfel is also a member of the Boston, Massachusetts and American Bar Associations.
+David is also a member of the Boston, Massachusetts and American Bar Associations.